MaheshDhingra/Musixlol/README.md

 # Musixlol

 Welcome to Musixlol!
-This is a placeholder README for the Musixlol project.
+An music streaming discord bot!

 ## About